-Demand for the housing Tax Credits regularly exceeds supply.
-In determining how and where to allocate Federal Credits and State Credits, CHFA must consider the need for affordable housing throughout the entire State and how to create and maintain quality rental housing units for low- and very-low-income households throughout the State.
-The purpose of this section is to provide details on the critical elements considered by the CHFA Allocation Staff, the Allocation Committee, and the Executive Director in evaluation and selecting projects for a reservation of Federal Credits or State Credits.
+Demand for the Housing Credits regularly exceeds supply.
+In determining how and where to allocate Federal Credits and State Credits, CHFA must consider the need for affordable housing throughout the entire State and allocates credits with the goal of creating and maintaining quality rental housing units for low- and very-low-income households throughout the State.
+The purpose of this section is to provide details on the critical elements considered by the CHFA Allocation Staff, the Allocation Committee, and the Executive Director in evaluation and selecting projects for a reservation of Housing Credits.